AdamHarries/Gideon-Soliloquy/Character.md

 Equipment:
     - Plate Mail armour (AC 18)
-    - Mithril Armour (+4 chain - AC 20, no stealth disadvantage, no min strength) (23 total AC)
+    - Mithril Armour (+4 chain - AC 20, no stealth disadvantage, no min strength) (24 total AC)
         - Total AC 24 (AC20 + 1 (defense) + 3 (dex))
     - Battle axe (With an upgraded handle)
     - Simple Wooden Shield (+2)
     - Explorer's pack
     - Mason's tools
     - Dwarvish Children's book
-    - Magic sword (+1, +2 to hit + to damage vs evil creatures)
     - 5 berries & 5 leaves for growing and shrinking
     - 1x potion of fire giant strength (Given to bolsano to try and replicate)
     - Dragonskin cloak (resistance to lightning attacks)
     - Dried cod fish for the crestcat (Less than half left)
     - 1x potion of flame breath (3 fire breaths per hour)
-    - 1x potion (1/2 doses left) of storm giant strength (with a risk of exhaustion at the end!)
+    - 1x potion (0 doses left) of storm giant strength (with a risk of exhaustion at the end!)
+    - +2 Magic longsword (from "evil party" of gith)

 Spells:
     - Blade Ward         (action),   (Cantrip), (V, S)